elastic/kibana/x-pack/plugins/security_solution/server/endpoint/routes/resolver/docs/README.md

 The odd thing about this response is that it did not receive D and J. The problem is that the backend does not have any concept of C in this second request because it was received in the previous one.
 It will be skipped based on the pagination cursor returned previously.

-This example highlights a scenario where it is not easy for the backend to go back and continue to get the descendants for C because of the limitation of the ancestry array size.
+This example highlights a scenario where it is not easy for the backend to go back and continue to get the descendants for C because of the limitation of the ancestry array.

 #### Pagination cursor for descendant nodes